qgindi/LibreAutomate/Other/DocFX/_doc/index.md

 ### Download
 [Download](https://www.libreautomate.com/LibreAutomateSetup.exe) v0.18.0, 2023-10-10, 25 MB

-If Chrome cannot start the downloaded setup program: right-click it and select "Show in folder".

 The setup program may be blocked by security software.
 Why: it is new, not commonly downloaded, and not signed.

 ### Links